davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

-Alongside `build-std`, a `build-std-crate` key will be introduced ([?][rationale-build-std-crate]), which can be used to specify which crates from the standard library are to be built.
+Alongside `build-std`, a `build-std-crate` key will be introduced ([?][rationale-build-std-crate]), which can be used to specify which crates from the standard library are dependencies of the current project.
 Only "core", "alloc" and "std" are valid values for `build-std-crate`.

 ```toml
 [build]
 build-std-crate = "std"
 ```

+A value of "std" means that every crate in the graph has a direct dependency on `std`, `alloc` and `core`.
+Similarly, "alloc" means `alloc` and `core`, and "core" means just `core`.

-If [*Stage 1b* of this proposal][stage1b] is implemented then `build-std-crate` will not be used unless explicitly set and the crate graph's dependencies on the standard library will determine which crates are built instead.
+If [*Stage 1b* of this proposal][stage1b] is implemented then `builtin` dependencies will be used if `build-std-crates` is not explicitly set.
 Otherwise, `build-std-crate` will default to "std".

-If `std` is to be built and Cargo is building a test using the default test harness then Cargo will also build the `test` crate.
+If `std` is to be built and Cargo is building a test using the default test harness then Cargo will also add the `test` crate as a dependency.

 > [!NOTE]
 >